saleor/storefront/README.md

 [![Adyen](./docs/logos/adyen.svg)](https://www.adyen.com/)

-Payment gateways can be configured in the Saleor App Checkout inside Saleor dashboard.
+You can configure the payment gateways in the Saleor App Checkout inside the Saleor dashboard.
 Go to **Apps > Third party apps > Checkout**.

 You can toggle, which payment gateway handles each different payment options per channel:

 ![Configuration options: Credit Card, Apple Pay, PayPal that are available in Saleor App Checkout dashboard](./docs/screenshots/config-dashboard-1.png)

-To use payment gateway, you need to provide its credentials.
-You can do that by clicking settings icon in channel configuration page
+To use a payment gateway, you need to provide its credentials.
+You can do that by clicking the settings icon on the channel configuration page.

 ![Payment gateway configuration in Saleor dashboard](./docs/screenshots/config-dashboard-2.png)